NXP/dds-tsn/README.md

     To configure VLAN on the NXP SJA1110 switch, add VLAN 30 to the membership fields of all the switch ports.
 In the SJA1110 SDK GUI open the `Peripheral` configuration, select the switch fabric, then click on `VLAN Lookup Table` dialogue.
 Then tick all ports in the section `VMEMB_PORT`, all ports in the section `BC_DOMAIN`, all ports in `TAG_PORT` and, finally, set the `VLANID` to 30.

-    To make the effect of the DDS-TSN integration easily visible in this demo, configure the switch to limit the link speed of the `vehicle_control command` to `100 Mbps`.
+    To make the effect of the DDS-TSN integration easily visible in this demo, configure the switch to limit the link speed of the `vehicle_control command` to `100 Mbps` or lower.
+Otherwise, the moose test may always succeed even with interference enabled.

+### Configuration of the XML files
+In short, you may need to edit the IP address or subnet in the XML `allow_interfaces_list` field for DDS Connext and the `interfaceWhiteList` field for Fast DDS to match your local VLAN networking interface.

+If there are multiple interfaces on a machine, we need a mechanism to steer the DDS traffic to a preferred network interface to ensure the Ethernet packets are tagged with an appropriate VLAN ID and the priority code point (PCP).
+Then the PCP and VLAN ID will enable TSN features in the networking devices, such as switches, for the packets.
+The XML profiles can define on which local interface the DDS middleware communicates.
+To find it out the IP address of the local VLAN interface, you can run `ifconfig` and find the IP address of the created VLAN interface on the local machine.
+For example, in the demo video at 0m:46s you can see how we added a VLAN interface `enp0s31f6.30` on machine C, which got `192.168.30.1`.
+On machine A, the VLAN interface is `eth0.30` and interface’s IP is `192.168.30.2`, as can be seen in the console around 01m:06s.
+So, on machine C we’ll need to set the `interfaceWhiteList` tag to `192.168.30.1`, and on machine A to `192.168.30.2`.
+For the DDS Connext we need to use a subnet instead of the IP address of the local interface in the `allow_interfaces_list`.

+Note that in the demo video the IPs are different than examples of using the `make_vlan.sh` script in the README.

 ## Execution
 1. Start the `iperf3` server on machine C: